New York State Driver's License

 To prove your name, you must show a total of 6 points of identification from the following sources:

-- (3 points) Passport - Your passport must be in English, and have your U.S. Visa and a valid I-94 card
+- (3 points) Passport - Your passport must be in English, and have your U.S. Visa and a valid I-94 (arrival and departure record)

-- (2 points) U.S. Social Security Card - If you are not eligible for a Social Security number, you can get a letter from the Social Security Office stating that you are ineligible for a Social Security number.
+- (2 points) U.S. Social Security Card - If you are not eligible for a Social Security number, you can get a letter from the Social Security Office stating that you are ineligible for a Social Security number (the DMV will not accept a letter more than 30 days old).

 - (2 points) Photo Driver's License issued by another U.S. state - not expired for more than 12 months)

-- (1 point) Your Alfred State College ID Card OR (2 points) Your Alfred State College Student ID Card + transcripts from Alfred State College
+- (1 point) Your Alfred State ID Card OR (2 points) Your Alfred State Student ID Card + transcripts from Alfred State

 - (1 point) Supermarket Check Cashing Card